jerhsiao/music_research/README.md

 - **`process_madeeg.py`**: Processes EEG data from the MAD-EEG dataset, integrates behavioral and musical features, and generates a comprehensive CSV file with attention labels.
 - **`process_physionet.py`**: Processes PhysioNet EEG data recorded during mental arithmetic tasks, extracts features, and trains a predictive model for attention and performance quality.
 Creates visualizations and pkl files for the machine learning models.

+This project also includes a script for an attention decoder based on the MAD EEG paper's attention decoder to attended instrument vs unattended instrument.

+- **`music_attention_decoder.py`**:
+The `MusicAttentionDecoder` class implements a backward temporal response function model to predict and evaluate listeners' attention toward attended versus unattended musical instruments using EEG data and extracted audio features.

+## Datasets used:

+PhysioNet's "EEG During Mental Arithmetic Tasks"

+“MAD-EEG: an EEG dataset for decoding auditory attention to a target instrument in polyphonic music”.
+Link to Dataset

 To use this program, clone the repository.
 Navigate to project directory.

 Install the required packages: